Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

 \subsection{The fixed point and 1-cycle}

 As shown in~\cite{Aut09}, the mapping $Q$ has a unique fixed point

-for every pair of the nonlinear functions $F,\Phi$ in \eqref{eq.phi_f_nobar} that are, respectively, non-increasing and non-decreasing, and satisfy~\eqref{eq:2a}.
-This fixed point determines a special type of periodic solution, termed \emph{1-cycle}~\cite{ZM03,ZCM12b}.
-Let $\bar y_0\triangleq CX$.
-The 1-cycle is then characterized by only one firing of the feedback in the (least) period and obtained by substituting $X_n\equiv X, T_n\equiv \Phi(\bar y_0),\lambda_n\equiv F(\bar y_0)$ into~\eqref{eq:1d}.
+for every pair of the nonlinear functions $F,\Phi$ in~\eqref{eq.phi_f_nobar} that are, respectively, nonincreasing and nondecreasing, and obey~\eqref{eq:2a}.
+This fixed point determines a special type of periodic solution, termed \emph{1-cycle}~\cite{ZM03,ZCM12b} and characterized by only one firing of the feedback in the (least) period.
+Denoting $\bar y_0\triangleq CX$, the 1-cycle is uniquely determined by the solution of~\eqref{eq:1-cycle} and obtained by substituting $x(t_n^-)=X_n=X$, $T_n=T\triangleq\Phi(\bar y_0)$, and $\lambda_n=\lambda\triangleq F(\bar y_0)$ into~\eqref{eq:1d} (then, obviously, $X_{n+1}=Q(X)=X=X_n$, so that the hybrid solution is $T$-periodic).

-Using the Opitz formula~\cite{E87,DeBoor2005} from matrix calculus, the solution of~\eqref{eq:1-cycle} with the given parameters $\lambda,T$ can be found explicitly.
-Introduce first divided difference of a function $h(\cdot)$
+Using the Opitz formula~\cite{E87,DeBoor2005} from matrix calculus, the solution of~\eqref{eq:1-cycle} for the given values of $\lambda$ and $T$ can be found analytically by using divided differences.
+The first divided difference of a function $h(\cdot)$ is defined as